October 6, 2015

 The SuperTrapp actually took less than an hour to install, and afterwards the car was definitely quieter.
 It also felt faster, not because it was, but because we could put some weight on the throttle pedal without cringing.
 The SuperTrapp got rid of the raspy edge to the exhaust note, dropped the volume several decibels, and completely eliminated the horrible resonance we used to get between 2000 and 2500 RPMs.
 We always hated that noise.
 It sounded like the engine was coming apart, which it probably was, but we didn't need to be reminded of it.

-Another thing we would have to live with is cleaning the area around the muffler each time we took the car out for a drive.
+Another thing we thought we could live with is cleaning the area around the muffler each time we took the car out for a drive.
 Exhaust from a SuperTrapp does not shoot neatly out the side of the car, where it can fall harmlessly to the road surface.
 It sprays in a circle around the circumference of the tailpipe, and actually a little back toward the car.
 The onrushing wind keeps most of this mess out of the cockpit, but deposits it instead on the side of the body and the rear fender.
 Even after a short two mile drive, the rear fender would be black with soot.

 Still, driving a quiet Locost was kind of fun, so we decided to leave the SuperTrapp on there.
 We tuned out the Toyota buzz, cleaned the rear fender several times a day, and did our best to avoid looking at the ugly growth on the end of the tailpipe.
 We figured, what the heck, it's just temporary.
 Just an experiment.
 We could deal with it for another week or two.
 In the meantime we placed an order with Summit Racing for a giant muffler, and eagerly anticipated its arrival.
 Unfortunately, it got backordered.
 So maybe a little more than a week or two.